All Episodes

 She's not there.

-It's just a it's just a video.
+It's just a video.

-So how's he gonna do a convention?
+So, how's he going to do a convention?

-Well, they've already announced they're moving the convention, the Democratic convention will not be in the big arena.
+The Democratic Convention will not be in the big arena.

-Because first of all, I don't think uh uh if you put a thousand people in front of Joe Biden, I don't think it could handle it.
+They'll move to a much smaller venue and they'll do a very scaled-down thing because, first of all, I don't think if you put a thousand people in front of Joe Biden, I don't think it could handle it.

-You know, most people feed off the energy excitement of a crowd.
+You know, most people feed off the energy, excitement of a crowd.

 And don't be surprised if it ends up being a Zoom convention, even if it's hundreds of people.